smoorf123/PacManProject_student/Part1.md

 - **item.py**: Manage items (e.g., dots, power pellets).
 Uncomment the code and fill in the TODO sections of the code to implement your assigned feature.
 Remeber, each feature belongs to a specific branch.
 If you accidentally update the wrong branch with a certain feature, it is up to you to maintain a clean git history and fix that mistake.

-### **4. Write Tests**
+### **4. Write Tests - 25 points**
-Write tests for your code in the corresponding test file (e.g., test_player.py for player.py):
+Write tests for your code in the corresponding test file (e.g., test_player.py for player.py).
+Be as thorough as possible with your testing.
+The more thorough you are, the more points you will recieve.

 Use the pytest framework for writing tests.
 Ensure your tests cover edge cases and possible errors.
 If you find an error, make sure to create a issue in GitHub about it in the base repo.
+Every team must report at minimum 1 bug and give a correct test case associated with it to show where the code fails.
+Team that finds the most bugs (with test cases) will recieve 10 bonus points for this assignment.

-### **5. GitHub Actions Workflow**
+### **5. GitHub Actions Workflow - 25 points**
 The project uses GitHub Actions for continuous integration.
 You will make a CI file `.github/workflows/ci.yml`, and you need to fill it in to make it functional.

 Your Goals: